ValMobile/RealisticSurvival/README.md

 # RLCraft
-*Looking for the download link? **[Click here](https://www.spigotmc.org/resources/rlcraft-1-17-dragons-baubles-sea-serpents.93795/history)***
+*Looking for the download link? **[Click here](https://www.spigotmc.org/resources/rlcraft-1-17-dragons-baubles-temperature.93795/)***

 RLCraft is a plugin that which aims to recreate many of the gameplay mechanics and features from the well-known modpack by the same name.

 The plugin is organized into several modules which can be configured at will:
 - Dragons
 - Sea Serpents
 - Baubles
 - Spartan Weaponry
 - No Tree Punching
 - Waystones
+- Tough As Nails
 - Lycanite's Mobs

 If you have any questions or suggestions, feel free to discuss it in my [Discord server](https://discord.gg/mMt3f4usqK).